Contact Lens Solution Recall Advice

 - Stop using the recalled solution and discard all remaining solution.

 - Choose an alternative contact lens solution.
-Consult your eye care provider
+Consult your eye care provider for help.

 - Replace your lenses and storage container.